magwenelab/crypto-QTL-paper/README.md

 Input: Reference genome (xl280genome.fasta), list of sorted BAM files with read groups

-Output: a VCF file per chromosome (14).
+Output: a VCF file for each of the 14 chromosomes

 ### Parse and filter VCFs, non-synonymous variant detection

 **Make chromosome map.ipynb**
-- Generates a dataframe (csv) with genomeic length and cumulative lengths of chromosomes
+- Generates a dataframe (CSV) with genomeic length and cumulative lengths of chromosomes

 Input: xl280genome.fasta, the XL280 reference genome